Master Painting & Renovations Timeline

 Estimates

-Every job starts with a conversation with Dave.
-You’ll discuss the work you want done and he’ll give you a general idea of:
+Every job starts with a consultation with Dave.
+You'll discuss the work you want done and he'll give you a general idea of:

 Deposit

-A deposit is needed for materials and any labour moving forward.
-This will go toward:
+A deposit is required for materials and any labour moving forward.
+This will go towards:

-• Time to preorder any specialty material such as countertops, flooring, etc.
+• Time to prepare any specialty material such as custom cabinets

-• Sending our trades for material consultations, exact measurements and drawings as required.
+• Sending our trades for material considerations, exact specifications and timelines as required

 Designer